geopm/geopm/service/docs/source/requires.rst

 GEOPM HPC Runtime.

-There may be some problematic settings for systemd which could lead to interprocess communication issues for both the GEOPM Service and the GEOPM HPC Runtime.
+There may be some problematic settings for systemd which could lead to inter-process communication issues for both the GEOPM Service and the GEOPM HPC Runtime.